OpenNebula/website/content/product/cluster_configuration/san_storage/lvm/filemode.md

 The LVM Datastore does not need CLVM configured in your cluster.
 The drivers refresh LVM metadata each time an image is needed on another Host.
 {{< /alert >}}

-{{< alert title="Note" color="success" >}}
+In case of rebooting the virtualization Host, the volumes need to be activated to have them available for the hypervisor again.
+There are two possibilities:
-In case of the virtualization Host reboot, the volumes need to be activated to be available for the hypervisor again.
-If the [node package]({{% relref "kvm_node_installation#kvm-node" %}}) is installed, the activation is done automatically.
-If not, each volume device of the Virtual Machines running on the Host before the reboot needs to be activated manually by running `lvchange -ay $DEVICE` (or, activation script `/var/tmp/one/tm/fs_lvm_ssh/activate` from the remote scripts may be executed on the Host to do the job).
+* If the [node package]({{% relref "kvm_node_installation#kvm-node" %}}) is installed, they will be automatically activated.
-{{< /alert >}}
+* Otherwise, manual activation will be required.
+For each volume device of the Virtual Machines running on the Host before the reboot, run `lvchange -ay $DEVICE`.
+You can also run on the Host the activation script `/var/tmp/one/tm/fs_lvm_ssh/activate`, located in the remote scripts.

 Virtual Machine disks are symbolic links to the block devices.
 However, additional VM files like checkpoints or deployment files are stored under `/var/lib/one/datastores/<id>`.
 Be sure that enough local space is present.